 What makes New Zealand's herpetofauna so special?

-New Zealand hosts a diverse array of distinctive lizards, including the primitive frog family Leiopelmatidae and the tuatara.
-Our native herpetofauna are unique for a number of reasons: they inhabit almost all terrestrial environments and show an extraordinary level of adaptation to cold climates; they exhibit extreme longevity, as well as long gestation periods and slow growth rates.
+New Zealand hosts a diverse array of herpetofauna, including the primitive frog family Leiopelmatidae, the tuatara, and over 110 species of lizards (geckos and skinks), which are found no-where else in the world.
+Our native herpetofauna are unique for a number of reasons: they inhabit almost all terrestrial environments and show an extraordinary level of adaptation to cold climates; they exhibit extreme longevity, as well as long gestation periods and slow growth rates; and all but one of our native lizards give birth to live young (rather than laying eggs).

 What is the conservation status of our native herpetofauna?

-The New Zealand Department of Conservation publish a threat classification series, including one specifically for reptiles:
+The New Zealand Department of Conservation publishes a threat classification series, which includes one specifically for our reptile species, and another for our amphibians: